|

 Day Trip Itinerary to Lantau Island 6

-These statues actually represent The Offering of the Six Devas, with each offering flowers, incense, lamps, ointment, fruit, and music to the Buddha.
+You’ll also see other little statues accompanying the big one (like above).
+These statues actually represent the Offering of the Six Devas, with each offering flowers, incense, lamps, ointment, fruit, and music to the Buddha.

-These represent the Six Perfections, which include generosity, morality, patience, zeal, meditation, and wisdom.
+These represent the Six Perfections: generosity, morality, patience, zeal, meditation, and wisdom.
 All of these qualities are essential for achieving enlightenment.

 Day Trip Itinerary to Lantau Island 7